KaleungL/mysite/index.md

     <br>
     <button class="collapsible"><font size="-1">Abstract.</font></button>
     <div class="abstract">
-    <p><font size="-1">We tabulate historical data on syndicated loans published on World Bank "Borrowing in International Capital Markets" and Euromoney magazine.
+    <p><font size="-1">We tabulate historical data on syndicated loans published on World Bank "Borrowing in International Capital Markets" and the Euromoney magazine.
 These new data significantly expand the currently available syndicated loan data, and are particularly relevant for research on international banking activities. </font></p>
     </div>
   </li>